Inspiring the next generation

 As we celebrate the Year of the Nurse 2020, Oxford Health is joining a new scheme to inspire the next generation of nurses: The Thames Valley Nurse Cadets.
-It is a programme for 16-19 -year-olds to enter the profession and see how far they want to go.
+It is a programme for Year 11’s to enter the profession and see how far they want to go.

 The cadets will join Oxford Health in a Band 2 senior healthcare worker apprenticeship programme, which consists of four days of working and one day of studying per week.
 After a two-year course, the cadet can choose to become a Band 3 health care assistant, proceed to a further two-year nursing associate training or to study for a degree to become a registered nurse.
 Every cadet who completes the programme is guaranteed an interview for a healthcare assistant role – and an interview at the university.

 Nurse cadets project manager Sophie Grimshaw (pictured above right) is excited about the programme.
 She has spent the last few months getting the programme into shape and going into schools, parents’ meetings and career fairs to tell about the opportunity to earn and learn.

 “This is as much about giving young people a chance to get exposure to the roles in the NHS as inspiring our future workforce.
 There are some 350 careers in the NHS, but most of the time we read just about doctors and nurses.
 This is as much about the young person seeing what they like, as it is what they don’t!
 It is also an opportunity to see how far you’d like to go academically.”